ABParris/TooManyMovies/README.md

 # TooManyMovies
-This repository holds a simple movie program that I made.
+This repository holds a simple movie program that I made, as well as an EasyReader class that I use quite often.
+If you would like to try the program RIGHT NOW, then just download the .jar and the .txt and make sure they are in the same directory.

 This program uses a default list with a tight idea of how that list needs to look, so be cautious with the .txt file.